 “I’ll always have something that’s not infused so if even at the last minute someone decides they’d rather not [consume cannabis], I have something to offer them,” says Reisman.

-Fall leading into the holidays is a busy time for entertaining.
+Spring leading into summer is a busy time for entertaining.
 Just like you stock up on frozen appetizers and a variety of beverages to be ready at a moment’s notice, it’s a good idea to have some of your favourite dried flower available for cooking with or responsibly sharing.
-Buying dried flower in large formats can be a cost-efficient way to keep something special on hand — either a crowd-pleasing favourite or something new your guests haven't tried before, like Bandwagon Blue Dream 28g by Homestead Cannabis Supply.
+Buying dried flower in large formats can be a cost-efficient way to keep something special on hand — either a crowd-pleasing favourite or something new your guests haven't tried before.

 Know Your Audience